 Corona – who??
-During these unprecentented times it initially wasn’t a problem isolating.
+It initially wasn’t a problem isolating.
 Creatives are always working by themselves.
 Studio time was used and lots of felt was made.

-It has been a pleasant surprise to have several new ladies join our guild and we had been meeting (physically distanced) till December and I have been teaching a “Felt Maker’s Series-an introduction to felt” to them.
-It always gives me pleasure to see the look of awe and wonder on peoples face when the wool “magically” comes together and something is formed.
+It always gives me pleasure to see the look of awe and wonder on people's face when the wool “magically” comes together and something is formed.
 I guess this why a love the process so much.
 It is really awe and magic!

-The few pointers I would give a new felter are:
+A few pointers I would give a new felter are

 This last tip is to those who just don’t have the energy right now to create.
 My advice would be get things ready and just make a small vessel.
 What better way to combat this virus then to put our hands in warm soapy water.